dominant-strategies/quai-docusaurus/docs/develop/smart-contracts/languages.md

 Generic [Solidity](#solidity) smart contracts can be deployed to any single chain in the network and will function as expected.
 However, to take full advantage of Quai's cross-chain functionality, developers must use [SolidityX](#solidityx) based smart contracts.

+### Choosing Solidity vs SolidityX

+There are a few main differences between Solidity and SolidityX that developers should consider when choosing which language to use for smart contract development on Quai Network.

+#### Solidity

+- **Recommended for developers new to Quai Network**
+- Single chain deployments without cross-chain functionality
+- Easier to use, deploy, and test + compatible with existing Solidity tooling
+- Supports any previously existing Solidity compiler version
+- Compatible with existing Solidity contract libraries like [OpenZeppelin](https://www.openzeppelin.com/contracts) and [Solady](https://github.com/Vectorized/solady).
+- **Recommended for most use cases**

+#### SolidityX

+- **Recommended for more advanced developers looking to experiment with cross-chain functionality**
+- Enables cross-chain contract deployments
+- Requires the [SolidityX compiler](https://github.com/dominant-strategies/SolidityX/releases/tag/0.8.19-solidityx) and additional configuration (can be difficult to set up)
+- Not compatible with pre-existing Solidity contract libraries.
+- Will be forward compatible with [dynamic scaling events](/learn/advanced-introduction/poem/infinite-execution-shards/dynamic-sharding.mdx)

+## Language Details

 ### Solidity

 Solidity is a contract-oriented, high-level programming language for creating smart contracts.
 It was influenced by C++, Python, and JavaScript and is designed to target the Ethereum Virtual Machine (EVM) environments.
 Solidity is statically typed, supports inheritance, and libraries.
 It allows developers to create smart contracts for a wide range of use cases and applications.
 Key features of Solidity include: